 - Clean and brush off any dirt from your roots, and place about 15g of blue cohosh per 1L of water.

-- Bring to boil for 3-4 minutes, then reduce heat and let macerate.
+- Bring to a boil for 3-4 minutes, then reduce heat and let macerate.

 How to Use

 Drink 250ml of the decoction, 3 times a day before eating when dealing with overdue birth or muscle/joint pain.

 Alternatively, you can buy blue cohosh extract online at mountainroseherbs and follow their recommended dosage.

 Hardiness Zone: 3-8

 Soil Type: Well-drained humus-rich, organic clay or loam.

 Water: Medium-high.
 Likes constantly moist soil.

 Exposure: Partial to Full Shade